Tutorials¶

 Key points:

-report-krpreset loads Paperlogy/Pretendard for Korean textax2.spines["right"].set_visible(True)– show right spine for dual-axis chartsPercentFormatter(decimals=1)– clean percentage displayauto_layouthandles the dual y-axis label overflow automatically
+report-krpreset loads Paperlogy/Pretendard for Korean textax2.spines["right"].set_visible(True)– show right spine for dual-axis chartsPercentFormatter(decimals=1)– clean percentage displaysimple_layoutmeasures the right-hand spine label and snaps the figure to the union extent so the second y-axis isn’t clipped

 Dark Mode Notebook¶